is our tallest mountain. It is difficult enough to have killed many

 encounter a couple of bodies of deceased climbers here.
 In 1998, the

-last part of the wall towards C4 was not fixed, causing 8 people to take
+last part of the wall towards C4 was not fixed and 8 people took

 pretty bad falls.
 Luckily enough, all climbers survived that time.
 We